Intermezzo (horse): 1970: four-year-old season

 Intermezzo failed to win in four starts in 1970, but was placed on three occasions.
 He ran second in the Aston Park Stakes to High Line and then finished runner-up to the Washington, D.C.
 International winner Karabas in the Hardwicke Stakes at Royal Ascot.
 After finishing third to High Line in the Geoffrey Freer Stakes he ran unplaced on his final appearance in the Grosser Preis von Baden.

 Stud career

 In autumn 1970, Intermezzo was sold and exported to stand at stud in Japan.
 He had some success, notably siring Green Grass who won the Arima Kinen, the Tenno Sho (Spring) and the Kikuka Shō (Japanese St. Leger) and was voted Japanese Horse of the Year in 1979.
 He was also the damsire of Sakura Star O who won the Satsuki Shō (Japanese 2000 Guineas) and the Kikuka Shō, Super Creek who won the Kikuka-shō and the Tennō Shō (Autumn, Spring).
 According to one source Intermezzo was retired from stud duty in 1991.
 He was "put out of stud" in Japan on 2 February 1995.

+Pedigree

+Intermezzo is inbred 4S x 5D to the mare Serenissima, meaning that she appears fourth generation on the sire side of his pedigree, and fifth generation (via Bosworth) on the dam side of his pedigree.